What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-In referring to a later paper by Bell~\cite{Bell-71}, Froissart~\cite{froissart-81,cirelson} proposed a general constructive method to produce all ``maximal'' (in the sense of tightest) constraints on classical probabilities and correlations for arbitrary physical configurations.
-This method uses all conceivable types of classical correlated outcomes, represented as matrices (or higher dimensional objects) which are the vertices~\cite[p.~243]{froissart-81} {\em ``of a polyhedron which is their convex hull.
+Froissart~\cite{froissart-81,cirelson} suggested a geometric interpretation of Boole's linear ``conditions of possible experience'' (without explicitly mentioning Boole): In referring to a later paper by Bell~\cite{Bell-71}, Froissart proposed a general constructive method to produce all ``maximal'' (in the sense of tightest) constraints on classical probabilities and correlations for certain experimentally realizable quantum mechanical configurations.
+This method uses all conceivable types of classical correlated outcomes, represented as matrices (or higher-dimensional objects) which are the vertices~\cite{froissart-81} (p.~243) {\em ``of a polyhedron which is their convex hull.
 Another way of describing this convex polyhedron is to view it as an intersection of half-spaces, each one corresponding to a face.
 The points of the polyhedron thus satisfy as many inequations as there are faces.
-Computation of the face equations is straightforward but tedious.''} That is, certain ``optimal'' Bell-type inequalities can be interpreted as defining half-spaces (``below-above,'' ``inside-outside'') which represent the faces of a convex correlation polytope.
+Computation of the face equations is straightforward but tedious''.} In Froissart's perspective certain ``optimal'' Bell-type inequalities can be interpreted as defining half-spaces (``below-above'', ``inside-outside'') which represent the faces of a convex correlation polytope.